 All Other Sections (including Animal Health Clinic, Horticulture, Office Assistance & Research): 18 years

 WHAT IS THE MINIMUM TIME COMMITMENT FOR VOLUNTEERING?

-The minimum time commitment to volunteer at the Honolulu Zoo is 3 months except for the Docent Training Program and Animal Keeper Assistant positions in the Chimp & Elephant sections which require a 6 month commitment.
+The minimum time commitment for volunteering at the Honolulu Zoo is 6 months with the exception of high school students applying for the Keiki Zoo who must commit to 3 months or more.
 Shifts as Docents or "Zoo Talkers" are normally 2 1/2 hours from 9:30 a.m. - 12:00 p.m. or 12:00-2:30 p.m.
 Shifts in the animal sections are normally once a week for 4 hours in the morning (8:00 a.m. - 12:00 p.m.)
 Some sections offer afternoon shifts from 1:00-4:00 p.m.
 Shifts with HZS Education Programs and Special Events are "on call."

 HOW DO I BECOME A VOLUNTEER?

 STEP 1 - Attend an In-Person Interview with the Director of Volunteers on any "Walk-In-Wednesday" or by appointment on selected Saturdays.
 Save time by filling out the Volunteer Application & Questionnaire in advance.

 STEP 2 - Attend a Second Interview with the Zoo or HZS supervisor of the section that you and the Director of Volunteers agree makes the best match.

 STEP 3 - Attend a General Orientation & Volunteer Training offered bi-monthly on a Saturday and Sunday afternoon.
 Dates for 2014 are February 8 & 9, April 12 & 13, June 14 & 15, August 9 & 10, and October 11 & 12.